RESEARCH

 Determine the Collision Severity of sUAS in Flight Critical Zones of Manned Helicopter (A67_A11L.UAS.115)

 This work extends to larger sUAS (up to 55 lbs) than current Task A16 efforts regarding helicopter to sUAS impact severity collision analysis.
 The A16 effort focused mostly on Part 29 helicopters components due to budget constraints and industry input limited to Part 29 vehicles.
-The research proposed in this document will focus on medium-size Part 27 helicopters, which covers the larger majority of helicopters operating in the National Airspace System (NAS).
+This research focused on medium-size Part 27 helicopters, which covers the larger majority of helicopters operating in the National Airspace System (NAS).
 At present, 94% of the total number of helicopters in the NAS fall under 14 CFR Part 27 (ARAC Rotorcraft Bird Strike Working Group Rev. B, May 8, 2019).

 POC: